WeatherLab/fsodoc/source/libraries/sessions.rst

 `$_SESSION superglobal <http://php.net/manual/en/reserved.variables.session.php>`_
 (if not, please read the content on that link).

-CodeIgniter gives access to its session data through the same means, as it uses the session handlers' mechanism provided by PHP.
+FSO gives access to its session data through the same means, as it uses the session handlers' mechanism provided by PHP.
 Using session data is as simple as manipulating (read, set and unset values) the ``$_SESSION`` array.

-In addition, CodeIgniter also provides 2 special types of session data that are further explained below: flashdata and tempdata.
+In addition, FSO also provides 2 special types of session data that are further explained below: flashdata and tempdata.

 Retrieving Session Data